lkv971/Online-School-exams/README.md

 - **SQL Server Management Studio (SSMS)**: Used for managing the SQL Server database, executing T-SQL scripts, and performing database maintenance tasks.
 - **Power BI**: Utilized for creating interactive and visually appealing reports and dashboards, providing insights into school data.
+- **Microsoft Fabric (Synapse Data Warehouse)**: Used for data flow and pipeline orchestration within a cloud data warehouse environment.

 ## How to Use